Allentown community holds vigil following deadly shooting

 That's 13 people shot and killed in Allentown during the year 2021.

-Phyllis Jarmon, the mother of Jermel Johnson, was among those who spoke at Sunday's vigil.
-She said, "There's no reason to be doing this gun violence.
-There are too many kids dying to this."
+Phyllis Jarmon, Johnson's mother, was among those who spoke at Sunday's vigil.

+"There's no reason to be doing this gun violence.
+There are too many kids dying to this," she said.

 "Moving on to 2022 we need to take a seriously look at the gun violence in Allentown," said Garcia.